splunk/public-o11y-docs/logs/scp.rst

 ==============================================================
 To set up Log Observer Connect for Splunk Cloud Platform without help from the Support team, follow these steps:

-Observability Cloud
+Splunk Observability Cloud
 ----------------------------------------------------------------
-1. In Observability Cloud, go to :guilabel:`Settings > Log Observer Connect` and select :guilabel:`Add new connection`.
-If you don't see :guilabel:`Log Observer Connect` in :guilabel:`Settings`, you are not an administrator in Observability Cloud.
-Contact your organization's Observability Cloud administrator to perform this integration.
+1. In Splunk Observability Cloud, go to :guilabel:`Settings > Log Observer Connect` and select :guilabel:`Add new connection`.
+If you don't see :guilabel:`Log Observer Connect` in :guilabel:`Settings`, you are not an administrator in Splunk Observability Cloud.
+Contact your organization's Splunk Observability Cloud administrator to perform this integration.

 2. Select :guilabel:`Splunk Cloud Platform`.